 Legally, I can only fly my UAV's as far as I can see them.
-The hexacopter that we use is large enough to comfortably see about 3/4 of a mile away, but most of the projects we do are within a couple hundred feet of where we're standing.
-Our folding quadcopter is much smaller, and comfortably visible about 1/2 mile away.
-The FAA limits all UAV flights to 400 feet above ground level, or 400'4 feet above the fixed object they are inspecting.
+Our newest folding quadcopter is smaller, and comfortably visible about 1/2 mile away.
+The FAA limits all UAV flights to 400 feet above ground level, or 400' feet above the fixed object they are inspecting.
 There are many different classifications of airspace.
 Southeast Virginia and Northeast North Carolina have Classes C, D, E, and G. Around airports, I can fly my UAV's inside airport airspace with permission from the FAA.
 I can have clearance within 10-15 minutes in most cases.
-Unlike many other UAV manufacturers, none of my UAV's restrict me from flying near an airport.

 No. But, if you would like specific shots, they need to be discussed either prior to the shoot date, or meet me at the location.
 If you would like interior photos of any real estate, you would need to be present.

-Both of our drones can hold their position and fly safely in high sustained winds.
-The hexacopter will fly in winds up to 35mph, and the folding quadcopter will fly in winds up to 39mph.
+The Autel Evo 2 Pro can hold its position and fly safely in high sustained winds.
+The quadcopter will fly in winds up to 39mph.
 It can also fly in a very light rain, but is not capable of flying in heavy rain.
 Water and electronics do not mix.